firstred/postnl-api-php/README.md

 ## Instructions

 - Clone this repo
-- Optionally run `composer require guzzlehttp/guzzle` to use Guzzle instead of cURL directly
 - Run `composer install` (Don't have composer?
 Visit https://getcomposer.org/)
+- Optionally run `composer require guzzlehttp/guzzle` to use Guzzle instead of cURL directly
 - You're good to go!
 A small example can be found in this README.
-Check out the documentation for a quick start guide.
+Check out the full documentation for a [quick start guide](https://postnl-php.readthedocs.io/en/v1.2.x/quickstart.html).

 ## Documentation